Your Gentle Adventure Guide: 10 Low-Energy Outdoor Activities

 9. Outdoor Stretching or Tai Chi

 You don’t need a mat, gym, or complex routine.
-One of the easy outdoor activities you can try is to just step outside, take a deep breath, and move slowly through stretches or follow a gentle Tai Chi video.
+One of the easy outdoor activities you can try is to simply step outside, take a deep breath, and move slowly through stretches or follow a gentle Tai Chi video.

 Helpful pointers: